SBD1/2024.1-Prison-Trading/docs/Modulo-3/Triggers.md

     valores INTEGER[] := ARRAY[10, 15, 19, 23, 28];
 BEGIN
     lugar_motim := valores[1 + (random() * (array_length(valores, 1) - 1))::INT];

+    DELETE FROM lugar_pessoas_original;

+    INSERT INTO lugar_pessoas_original (pessoa_id, lugar_original, regiao_original)
+    SELECT id AS pessoa_id, lugar AS lugar_original, regiao AS regiao_original FROM prisioneiro
+    UNION ALL
+    SELECT id AS pessoa_id, lugar AS lugar_original, regiao AS regiao_original FROM policial
+    UNION ALL
+    SELECT id AS pessoa_id, lugar AS lugar_original, regiao AS regiao_original FROM informante;

 	SELECT regiao INTO regiao_motim
 	FROM lugar